Consider the simple class hierarchy of the design model in Figure 17.1 above, showing a disjoint

 keyword "IFF" stands for the logical equivalence operator "if and only if" and the property

-tests if the property prop
+condition prop=undefined tests if the property prop does not have

 a value.